MohamedYasser97/BatsyBot/README.md

   features so it would be somehow harder to modify the files for your bot's purpose which is against the project's main idea.

   ## Personal Request
-   Anyone can use this project as they like but I would love to get credited in any possible way.
-Let it be a mention on Twitter, an E-mail or a Facebook message.
-Just let me know if my project is useful in any way or if something needs to be fixed.
+   I would love to get credited in any possible way.
+You can mention me in your bot's Twitter bio or just mention my name or put any of my contact links from below.
+Please DO let me know if my project is useful in any way or if something needs to be fixed.
 Happy coding and I hope you build amazing bots!\
    [Twitter](https://twitter.com/yassermo97)\
    [Facebook](https://www.facebook.com/myasser99)\
    __mhmd.yasser@gmail.com__